ppetrovtv/pine_script_docs/source/annotations/Alert_conditions.rst

 alert so that it can run independently in the cloud: the study's code, the current *Setting/Inputs* (including modifications made by the user), the chart's main symbol and timeframe.
-If you want any changes to this information to be reflected in an existing alert's behavior, you will need to delete the alert and create a new one in the new context.
+If you want any changes to this information to be reflected in an existing alert's behavior, you will need to either delete the alert and create a new one in the new context, or:

+- double-click rapidly on the alert in the *Manage Alerts* list
+- select from the condition dropdown menu the new version of the script you want to use (note that if you